 Specific Actions and Timeline In 2022, research and develop an ordinance to ensure Visitability and Universal Design for future residential development for both single family and multifamily development.
-In 2022, approve a Visitability and Residential Design Ordinance (adopted June 6, 2022). at Continue to implement and enforce visitability and universal design compliance.
-By 2026 evaluate impact of the ordinance and if appropriate, consider expansion-expand to higher percentage of multi-family units.
-Consistent with the City's recently adopted Ordinance, Increase the proportion of accessible units beyond Building Code minimum requirements, with the goal of achieveing 1030 percent of affordable units-multi-family units meeting visitability or universal design requirements.
+In 2022, approve a Visitability and Residential Design Ordinance (adopted June 6, 2022).
+Continue to implement and enforce visitability and universal design compliance.
+By 2026 evaluate impact of the ordinance and if appropriate, expand to higher percentage of multi-family units.
+Consistent with the City's recently adopted Ordinance, achieve 30 percent of multi-family units meeting visitability or universal design requirements.
 Primary Responsible Departments Community Development (Planning) Funding Sources General Fund